8 Effective Home Remedies for Hypertension

 5. Stage II hypertension (High blood pressure): The systolic lies in the range of 140 and higher while the diastolic lies in the range of 90 and above.

 Hypertension is a causative factor for some conditions like stroke, vascular disease and kidney diseases.
 Thus, it is important that the blood pressure is not allowed to become too high.

-There are several factors that contributes to high blood pressure and they are:
+There are several factors that contribute to high blood pressure and they are:

 • Weight and fat

 For patients suffering from high blood pressure, it is very important to ensure that the blood pressure does not go up anymore and the main target should be lowering the blood pressure.

 Once you are diagnosed with high blood pressure, proper medication would be given to you but here are some home remedies for hypertension.

 1. GET THE RIGHT DIET